ValentinaGhidini/ValentinaGhidini.github.io/_pages/about.md

   - /about.html
 ---

+I am a Postdoctoral Researcher in Statistics at <a href="https://www.euler.usi.ch/">Università della Svizzera Italiana</a> in the research team led by <a href="https://muchip.github.io/">Michael Multerer</a>.

-I am a fourth year PhD Student in Statistics at Bocconi University, under the supervision of Omiros Papaspiliopoulos and Daniele Durante.
+I am also a PhD candidate in Statistics at Bocconi University, under the supervision of Omiros Papaspiliopoulos and Daniele Durante.

 Research Interests
 ======